Courier

 I wrote this in college in my third year—extrapolating the year from the notebook I found it in.
 I had the Doe Library North Reading Room in mind for the setting.

 On re-reading it and typing it up nine years later, I quite liked it.
-I have not written dialogue in years, so typing the dialogue felt weird.
+I have not written dialogue in years, and typing the dialogue brought me back.
 It was also jarring to realize that the Encyclopædia Britannica is no longer published.
 Outside some punctuation fixes, I only made two changes:

 • I changed from gendered pronouns to neutral pronouns.
 I didn’t like the connotations that gendered pronouns gave the interaction between the writer and the librarian.